Xavier Va'a

-Xavier Va'a (born 17 November 2003) is a professional rugby league footballer who plays as a for the Sydney Roosters in the National Rugby League.
+Xavier Va'a (born 17 November 2003) is a Samoan professional rugby league footballer who plays as a for the York Knights in the Super League.

+He previously played for the Sydney Roosters in the NRL.

 Career

+Sydney Roosters

 In round 12 of the 2025 NRL season, Va'a made his first grade debut against the Cronulla Sharks, scoring a try.

+On 10 December 2025, the Roosters announced that Va'a was released from the remainder of his contract to pursue opportunities elsewhere.

+York Knights

+On 9 January 2026 it was reported that he had signed for York Knights in the Super League on a 2-year deal.